northeast-kansas-library-system/next/docs/_sources/procedures/covid.closure.rst.txt

 OPAC JS
 =======

-Go to *Home > Administration > System preferences* and click on the "OBAC" tab
+Go to *Home > Administration > System preferences* and click on the "OPAC" tab

 .. image:: ../images/covid.close.0070.png